himorin/editor-collab/hit-testing-explainer.md

 ## Grab-and-Drag
 Another common operation in XR experiences is grabbing a virtual object and moving it to a new location.
 There are a number of ways to accomplish this experience, and a simple example is provided below to illustrate one approach to doing so with the WebXR apis.

 The first step in the grab-and-drag operation is the "grab" step and is done in response to the `selectstart` event.
 If a draggable virtual object is hit by the `preferredInputSource`, the drag operation is begun by saving the data necessary for the next steps and giving the object a highlight that indicates it is being dragged.
+Additionally, a new `XRHitTestSource` is created based on the `preferredInputSource` to ensure that the draggable object is only placed on horizontal real-world surfaces.

 ```js
 let activeDragInteraction = null;